Computational and Mathematical Finance

 Computational and Mathematical Finance combines financial theory with a solid grounding in quantitative methods to allow students to model and analyze the complexity of financial decisions under uncertainty.
 The advanced courses in the Finance Division are designed to provide students with an in-depth knowledge of financial markets and instruments, while the advanced courses in the Mathematics and Sciences Division emphasize mathematical derivations, rigorous analytical thinking, and the use of statistical, simulation, and optimization software tools.

-Sponsored by: The Finance and Math and Science Divisions
+Sponsored by: Finance Division and Math and Science Division

 - FIN 3520 Security Valuation

 - QTM 3615 Time Series Analysis and Forecasting

 - QTM 3676 Financial Mathematics